EV Supply Chain > Critical Materials

-Critical materials form the upstream foundation of the electrification and clean energy supply chain.
-They include the strategic elements identified by governments as essential to national security and economic competitiveness, as well as the raw and refined forms that flow into batteries, motors, power electronics, and renewable energy systems.
+Critical materials form the upstream supply chain of the electrification and clean energy supply chain.
+They include the strategic elements identified by governments as essential to national security and economic competitiveness, as well as the raw and refined forms that are used in batteries, motors, power electronics, and renewable energy systems.

 Governments maintain official "critical materials" lists, identifying those that are essential, have high supply chain risk, or are concentrated in specific regions.
 For electrification and AI-era manufacturing, the following elements are most relevant: